-You may have already read one or more of the articles we published about email 'sending' issues suffered by several iTandCoffee clients in the first week of February 2019.
+You may have already read one or more of the articles we have published about email 'sending' issues suffered by iTandCoffee clients, especially for email accounts like Bigpond, Optus, etc.

 The question is: Did they really call Bigpond and Microsoft, or did they get a business that pretends to offer this support?